f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step13.rst

 **How**:

-NGINX has three main forms of logs, access, error, and security; access and error logs can be stored at a local location like (/var/log), or be streamed to a syslog endpoint.
+NGINX has three main forms of logs; access, error, and security.
+Access and error logs can be stored at a local location like (/var/log), or be streamed to a syslog endpoint.
 NGINX Security logs from NGINX App Protect should be streamed syslog to an endpoint.

 .. note:: Use NGINX App Protect for enhanced security logging and sensitive parameters